When to Get a Flu Shot This Year: What Experts Recommend

 When to Get the Flu Shot

-The 2024-2025 flu vaccines are now available.
-Ideally, the CDC recommends that everyone should be vaccinated by the end of October since the flu can begin in earnest at any time and it can take up to two weeks for the vaccine to build up antibodies to protect you from the flu.
+The 2025-2026 flu vaccines are now available.
+Ideally, the CDC recommends that everyone should be vaccinated by the end of October.
+It can take up to two weeks for the vaccine to build up antibodies to protect you from the flu.
 Ideally, you want to have maximum immunologic protection before the peak of the flu season but timing this is not easy.

 Dr. Starmer adds, “While it's commonly recommended to get the flu shot in the early fall, getting vaccinated later in the season is still beneficial.
 The flu season can extend into spring, so even getting vaccinated in January or later can provide protection.
 It's better to get vaccinated late than not at all.”